markdown-it/markdown-it/docs/architecture.md

 ## Data flow

-Parse process is unified as much as possible.
 Input data is piped via nestesd chains of rules.
-There are 3 "main" chains (core / block / inline):
+There are 3 nested chains - `core`, `block` & `inline`:

 ```
 core